Mary Dobkin: Coaching and advocacy

 Having spent most of her childhood in hospitals or other care homes, and without any family connections, Dobkin lived in relative poverty as an adult, in public housing in Baltimore.
 She believed baseball could encourage the children in her neighborhood as it had done for her, so she raised funds for equipment and uniforms, and started a team, the Dobkin Dynamites, which she coached.
 In time the Mary Dobkin Athletic Club reached over 50,000 Baltimore children, and expanded to softball, basketball and football activities as well.
 Her youth sports programs were mainly supported by donations and benefactors, prominent among them Dr. Ralph and Ida Katz.

 In 1941, Dobkin became the first woman to serve as Baltimore's municipal baseball manager.
 In 1965, the Baltimore Orioles held a "Mary Dobkin Day" to honor the local coach for her work, and invited two of the boys involved in her programs to be honorary batboys for that game.
 Dobkin threw the ceremonial first pitch at the sixth game of the 1979 World Series, played in Baltimore.

 A Hallmark Hall of Fame television movie, Aunt Mary (1979), starred Jean Stapleton as Dobkin.

 "I was the first manager to integrate a team, the first to play a girl, the first to coach three sports (baseball, basketball, and football), the first living person to have a playing field named for them, and now I'm the first to have my story told on TV," Dobkin noted of her many accomplishments, in 1979.
-In honor of her contributions, Dobkin was selected to throw out the ceremonial first pitch of game six of the 1979 World Series.